-When the time comes to replace your clawfoot tub faucet, you have many options.
+When the time comes to replace your clawfoot bathtub faucet, you have many options.
 According to The Facts On Faucets, an article featured in This Old House, a good idea is to replace the old faucet with one of a similar style.
 This means, if you have a faucet that mounts to the bathtub wall as opposed to the rim or bathroom wall, that style bathtub faucet should be your first choice.

-These installation instructions are an example specifically created for a Randolph Morris Wall Mount Tub Faucet with Handshower (with variable centers, as mentioned above).
+These installation instructions are an example specifically created for a Randolph Morris Wall Mount Tub Faucet Set.
 Depending on the type of clawfoot tub faucet you choose, the installation instructions will vary.
-Installation instructions for the tub faucets can be found before purchase, below the Specifications section at the bottom of each product page.
+You can view the installation instructions for bathtub faucets purchased from Vintage Tub & Bath online below the Specifications section at the bottom of each product page.

 For help choosing the best clawfoot tub faucet for your needs, visit our Tub Faucet Buying Guide.